 Since Jesus completed his role of the “Servant” when he died, and in any resurrection appearance would no longer be in that role, it is appropriate that Mark ends with Jesus dying and being buried, then the announcement by the angel that he had risen from the dead and the traumatic effect that announcement had on the women.
 The Resurrection was not a carefully conceived plot by the disciples to deceive mankind, it was God Almighty breaking into history in a way that no one expected; an awesome and profound way that was both shocking and baffling.
 God showed His love for mankind by raising His Son from the dead and providing a way for all people to have everlasting life.

 The commentary on Mark by David Smith also makes a good point.
-He says, “This ‘ending without an ending’ forces all readers to evaluate what they would do in a similar situation” (Mark: A Commentary for Bible Students).
-The very abruptness of the ending of Mark causes us to think about what happened.
+He says, “This ‘ending without an ending’ forces all readers to evaluate what they would do in a similar situation.”f The very abruptness of the ending of Mark causes us to think about what happened.
 Like the women at the tomb, we have good evidence that Jesus has been raised from the dead.
 Will we believe it?

 Some versions of the Bible translate the verse as if the Greek text read: “When Jesus rose early on the first day of the week, he appeared first to Mary Magdalene,…” (NIV).
 Translating the Greek that way makes Jesus get up early Sunday morning, which is why many commentators say Jesus got up when there was an earthquake and an angel rolled the stone away from the tomb door.
 We know that Jesus was “three days and three nights in the heart of the earth” (Matt.
 12:40, so he could not have been raised Sunday morning, especially if, as tradition says, he was buried Friday evening.
 Many commentators assert that biblically, any part of a day is called a “day,” so they say Friday is day one, Saturday is day two, and Sunday is day three.
 While that way to count days would work if Jesus had just said he would be buried “three days,” it is not a proper understanding of how to count Jesus’ words, “three days and three nights.”
 There are not three days and three nights from Friday just before sunset to Sunday while it is still dark.
 We can reconstruct the chronology very accurately from the information in the New Testament.
-Wednesday was the 14th of Nisan, the day the Passover Lamb was killed, and thus the day Jesus died.
-Thursday was the 15th of Nisan, the first day of the Feast of Unleavened Bread, always a Special Sabbath.
-Friday the 16th of Nisan fell between the Special Sabbath and the weekly Sabbath.
-Saturday, the 17th of Nisan was the weekly Sabbath, and Jesus was in the ground three days and three nights just before the sun set on Saturday, so his resurrection was on Saturday evening.
-Sunday, the 18th of Nisan was the first day of the week, and the day he appeared to Mary Magdalene and the rest of the Apostles and disciples.
+Wednesday was Nisan 14, the day the Passover Lamb was killed, and thus the day Jesus died.
+Thursday was Nisan 15, the first day of the Feast of Unleavened Bread, always a Special Sabbath.
+Friday, Nisan 16 fell between the Special Sabbath and the weekly Sabbath.
+Saturday, Nisan 17 was the weekly Sabbath, and Jesus was in the ground three days and three nights just before the sunset on Saturday, so his resurrection was on Saturday evening.
+Sunday, Nisan 18 was the first day of the week, and the day he appeared to Mary Magdalene and the rest of the apostles and disciples.

 The confusion about the burial of Jesus is due to the fact that the Bible makes it clear that Jesus was buried before the Sabbath.
 Not realizing that the “Sabbath” was a High Day, a Special Sabbath, the first day of the Feast of Unleavened Bread (John 19:31), people assume Jesus must have been crucified on a Friday, and that is how the traditional account of the crucifixion got started.